The most you can ask for in a small claims case is $6,000.

 Small claims cases in Alabama are heard in the Small Claims Docket (District Court).

-In Alabama, the defendant may file a written answer within 14 days to avoid default.
+In Alabama, the defendant must file a written answer within 14 days to avoid default.

 You are allowed to have an attorney represent you in small claims court in Alabama.
 A collection agency suing to collect a debt is required to have an attorney.